Koverkill/toolchain/dotfiles/.config/nvim/README.md

 6. reanimate style notes while in the reanimate dir
 7. Auto reload on buffer change
 8. Start telescope instead of nerdtree
+9. Toggle spotify/lg with same button rather than q